Recreation and Leisure Services

 - Credit Transfer/Exemptions: Conestoga supports the transferability of academic credits between programs and educational institutions through recognized transfer pathways, articulation agreements and course-to-course equivalences.
 Refer to the Student Guide for more information.

 - Academic Policies & Procedures: May be found under Policies and Procedures.
 Please read and understand the Rights and Responsibilities website.

 Letter to Students

-Welcome to the Recreation and Leisure Services and the Recreation and Leisure Services Fast Track Programs.
-You have worked hard to be accepted into these programs at Conestoga College and we commend you on your success.
+Welcome to the Recreation and Leisure Services Program!
+You have worked hard to be accepted into this program at Conestoga College and we commend you on your success.

 This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Recreation and Leisure Service Program.
 Reading, understanding and following the information in this handbook is an important first step in your continued success in this program and your chosen profession.
 The handbook has been compiled with careful consideration for your personal and professional growth during your two years at the college.
 If you do not understand any of the information in this handbook, please ask the Faculty, Program Coordinator or Chair for an explanation.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
-The Recreation Faculty will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.
+The Recreation and Leisure Services Program learning team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.